 Starmer’s leadership was won on those Ten Pledges among the membership, and won on the wink that came with them among the PLP.
 And so began Starmer’s leadership; one based on underhandedness, factional attacks, and barefaced double standards.
 It was clear to anyone who cared to see it that this man’s word could not be trusted.

 In this ongoing series of articles I will explore the key moments of betrayal, the hypocrisy, and the alleged corruption from Starmer and his closest allies that form the foundation of a leadership built on lies.
-Check back soon for a look at the now-infamous Leaked Report and the allegations within.
+Check back soon for a closer look at the now-infamous 10 Pledges and how Starmer was – indeed admitted proudly to be – more than happy to make and break any promises necessary if it meant he’d get elected.